How to Spend the Perfect 2 Days In Florence | The Ultimate Itinerary

 7 PM: Piazzale Michelangelo

-What better way to wrap up your first day in Florence than catching an unforgettable sunset over Florence?
+What better way to wrap up your first day in Florence than catching an unforgettable sunset over the city?
 Exactly… no better way!
 Head to the Piazzale Michelangelo to watch the sunset over all of Florence.

 This square is dedicated to the one and only Michelangelo.
 To further honor and recognize the Florentine artist, there is a large statue replica of David in the center of the square.

 Note: Depending on the month you visit Florence, the sun will set at a different time.
-I highly recommend adjusting the time you visit the square based on the sunset hour.
+I highly recommend adjusting the time you visit the square based on when sunset is.

 8:30 PM: Dinner

-After a long day of adventures and seeing endless works of art, it’s time to slow down and enjoy a delicious dinner with Florence food.
+After a long day of adventures and seeing endless works of art, it’s time to slow down and enjoy a delicious dinner.
 From a delicious Bistecca alla Fiorentina to Pappardelle al Cinghiale, and Coccoli, it’s safe to say that Florence food is an art in itself.

 Celiac, or gluten intolerant?
 Here are the best gluten free restaurants in Florence!